GET ORDAINED

 This first step is probably the easiest of all.
 You can get ordained online with AMM right now by completing this ordination application.

-AMM's minister ordinations are legally recognized in every state (except Virginia).
+AMM's minister ordinations are legally recognized in every state* (it's much harder in Virginia, where we're looking into our options).
 American Marriage Ministries is an inclusive, interfaith, nondenominational church.
 We ordain people from all backgrounds and walks of life, and we don’t require you to hold any particular spiritual beliefs (this goes for atheists and agnostics, too).

 2. Check your state’s minister registration requirements